danhagberg/minheap/README.md

 # minheap
-Javascript implementation of a minheap
+Javascript implementation of a binary heap